lgiordani/postage/README.md

 Postage - a Python library for AMQP-based network components
 ============================================================

-Postage is a Python library which leverages [pika](https://github.com/pika/pika) and AMQP (through a broker like [RabbitMQ](http://www.rabbitmq.com/)) to simplify building componentized software.
+Postage is a Python library which leverages [pika](https://github.com/pika/pika) and AMQP (through a broker like [RabbitMQ](http://www.rabbitmq.com/)) to build network-aware software components.

 Through **pika** you can add to any Python program the capability of sending and receiving messages using AMQP.
-For example you can listen or communicate with other programs through a RabbitMQ cluster.
-In the following documentation, the reference broker is RabbitMQ.
+For example you can listen or communicate with other programs through a RabbitMQ cluster (The reference AMQP broker in this documentation is RabbitMQ).

-Postage is a layer built on pika, and aims to simplify the implementation of the messaging part in you Python programs, hiding (as much as possible) the AMQP details. it provides the following structures and concepts:
+Postage is a layer built on pika, and aims to simplify the implementation of the messaging part in your Python programs, hiding (as much as possible) the AMQP details. it provides the following structures and concepts:

 * **Fingerprint**: an automatic network fingerprint for an application, which contains useful data to uniquely identify your program on the cluster.

-* **Message encoding** implemented in a stan-alone class which can easily be replaced by one of your choice.
+* **Message encoding** implemented in a stand-alone class which can easily be replaced by one of your choice.
 Default encoding is JSON.

 * A **message** implementation based on a plain Python dictionary (thus usable even without Postage).
 Messages can be of three types: **command**, **status** or **result**, representing the actions of asking something (command), communicating something (status) or answering a request (result).
 Command messages can be fire-and-forget or RPC.
 Result messages can further transport a success, an error, or a Python exception.

-* **Exchanges** can be declared and customized inheriting a default class.
+* **Exchanges** can be declared and customized inheriting a dedicated class.

-* A generic message **producer** class: it simplifies the definition of a set of messages an exchange accepts, which helps in defining an API of your service.
+* A generic message **producer** class: it simplifies the definition of a set of messages an exchange accepts, which helps in defining a network API of your component.

 * A generic message consumer, or **processor**, that implements a powerful handlers mechanism to define which incoming messages a component is interested in and how it shall answer.